vorticalbox/vorticalbox.github.io/_posts/2021-06-01-functional-FizzBuzz.md

 So the rules of the game are simple, any number divisible by three is replaced by the word fizz and any number divisible by five by the word buzz.
 Numbers divisible by 15 become fizz buzz.
 To make it functional I am not allowed to use `if` and no for loops.

-So as with most of the code I write I will be makign heavy use of `ramda`
+So as with most of the code, I write I will be making heavy use of `ramda`

 ### Code